Itz-Antaripa/daily_learnings/README.md

 #### I am starting a new journey today of keeping a record of my daily learners in this github repo.
-Highly inspired by Amit Chaudhary.
+Highly inspired by @amitness
 Starting date: **08/10/2020**

 ## Day 1